How Much Does a Termite Treatment Cost? Here is Everything You Need to Know

-The second type of termite that is likely to invade your home is the Drywood termite.
+The second type of termite that is likely to invade your home are Drywood termites.
 They normally invade homes between August and September, and are usually attracted by decaying wood or wooden structures.
 As such, you should remove dry rot around the home as a means of keeping these termites at bay.
 They normally leave fecal pellets around floor boards and window sills to indicate their presence.
 These types of termites may live in your home for up to five years before their presence is felt.
-You can find more information about termites on our 'Signs of Termite Infestation' page.
+You can find and know more information about termites on our 'Signs of Termite Infestation' page.
 But how much does a termite treatment cost?

 Factors That Affect Termite Control Cost

 The cost of treating termite infestation is not cheap.
-However, there are calculators that you can use to help you determine how much it will cost you to keep these pests at bay.
+However, there are estimations for homeowners that can be used to help you determine how much it will cost you to keep these pests at bay.
 In general, termite treatment cost is dependent on the following factors:

 1. The area coverage of your house

 Obviously, bigger homes are at high risks of suffering extensive termite invasion than smaller ones.
 In this regard, such homes require extended inspection hours, and of course, more deterministic to treat termites.
 In this respect, the bigger your home is, the bigger the damage and the more it will cost to treat termites.
 Furthermore, a larger area requires more liquid termiticide or termite baits, as discussed on our 'Best Termite Treatment' page.
-Typically, termite treatment of a 1 kanal house, post construction, costs approximately PKR 30,000 - 35,000.
+Typically, termite treatment of a 1 kanal house, post construction, costs approximately PKR 40,000 in 2020.
 The smaller the covered area, the less the cost.